tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 immediately follows the flight.
 Each NewSessionTicket or KeyUpdate is an individual flight.
-Implementations MAY ACK the records corresponding to each transmission of that flight or simply the most recent one.
+Implementations MAY ACK the records corresponding to each transmission of that flight or simply ACK the most recent one.

 ACKs MUST NOT be sent for other records of any content type other than handshake or for records which cannot be unprotected.